-Philosophers of science have addressed this question and proposed demarcation criteria: criteria to distinguish sciences from pseudo-sciences.
+Philosophers of science have addressed this question and proposed demarcation criteria, i.e. criteria to distinguish sciences from pseudo-sciences.
 The most influential demarcation criterion, as we saw in chapter 4, is Karl Popper’s (1963) criterion of ‘falsifiability’.
 According to Popper, a theory is only scientific if it is testable.
-This means that it must in principle be possible to refute the theory on the basis of observation (which of course does not mean that the theory will be refuted!).
+This means that it must, at least in principle, be possible to refute the theory based on observation (which of course does not mean that the theory will immediately be refuted).

-With his criterion, Popper went against the traditional demarcation criterion of his time: “verifiability”.
-According to the latter criterion, a theory is only scientific when it is shown by observation that the hypothesis is right.
-According to Popper, that is impossible: no theory has ever been verified.
+With his criterion, Popper went against the traditional demarcation criterion of his time, namely “verifiability”.
+According to the latter, a theory is only scientific when it is shown by observation that the hypothesis is right.
+According to Popper, this is impossible; no theory has ever been verified.
 Scientists do not prove anything with absolute certainty.
-The reason is simple, we can never observe everything and so there is always the possibility that future observations will falsify a theory.
+The reason is simple, we can never observe everything, and so there is always the possibility that future observations will falsify a theory.

 But Popper also went against another criterion: confirmation.
 It is not because a hypothesis is supported by observation that it is scientific.
-Whereas verifiability is too strong as a criterion, confirmation is too weak: many pseudo-sciences (such as astrology) are ‘supported’ by a long list of confirming observations.
-Only, these theories are rarely tested: astrologists do not attempt to refute their theories (being under the spell of the confirmation bias…).
-In this sense, Popper’s criterion protects against the confirmation bias by explicitly inciting scientists not to look for confirmation for their hypotheses but for counterevidence and counterarguments.
+Whereas verifiability is too strong a criterion, confirmation is too weak: many pseudo-sciences (such as astrology) are ‘supported’ by a long list of confirming observations.
+These theories, however, are rarely tested: astrologists do not attempt to refute their theories (being under the spell of the confirmation bias…).
+In this sense, Popper’s criterion protects against the confirmation bias by explicitly encouraging scientists not to look for confirmation for their hypotheses, but instead for counterevidence and counterarguments.

-According to Popper (1963), scientific progress is driven by: ‘conjectures and refutations’.
+According to Popper (1963), scientific progress is driven by ‘conjectures and refutations’.
 Every time a theory or an aspect of a theory is refuted, another one takes its place, which in turn is tested.
-In this way theories improve over time.
+In this way, theories improve over time.
 The consequence, however, is that according to Popper we can never state with absolute certainty that a theory is true.
 If we do so, we slip into dogmatic thinking, the opposite of scientific thinking.
 Scientific investigation, according to Popper, is – or at least should be – a constant attempt to refute existing theories, not one of seeking additional evidence for theories.

-Popper's demarcation criterion may be particularly influential, that does not mean that it was not criticized.
-Fellow scientists and philosophers of science exposed series of problems with the criterion.
-First and foremost, it appears that scientists do not practice science in the way Popper envisages it (and in the way that his criterion requires).
-They don't just throw a theory overboard when confronted with counterproof.
+Popper's demarcation criterion may be particularly influential, but that does not mean that it was not heavily criticized.
+Fellow scientists and philosophers of science exposed a series of problems with the criterion.
+First and foremost, it appears that scientists do not practice science in the way Popper envisions it (and in the way that his criterion requires).
+They do not just throw a theory overboard when confronted with counterproof.
 They will often come up with ad hoc hypotheses to explain the observed anomaly.

-For example, when it turned out that the orbit of Uranus around the sun was inconsistent with Newtonian laws, Newton's theory was not discarded.
-Scientists assumed that there must be another planet that affected Uranus's orbit and that turned out to be the case.
-Astronomers peered into the solar systems with improving telescopes and found that planet: Neptune.
-Falsifying Newtonian physics was not appropriate and this is often the case.
-Often a theory with a large explanatory scope should not be discarded when we are confronted with inconsistent observations.
+For example, when it turned out that the orbit of Uranus around the sun was inconsistent with Newtonian laws, Newton's theory was not immediately discarded.
+Scientists assumed that there must be another planet that affected Uranus's orbit, and this indeed turned out to be the case.
+Astronomers peered into the solar systems with more advanced telescopes and found that planet: Neptune.
+Falsifying Newtonian physics was not necessary, and this is often the case.
+Usually, a theory with a large explanatory scope should not be discarded when we are confronted with inconsistent observations.